boubateam/PyWeek-12/README.txt

 HOW TO PLAY THE GAME:

-Move the cursor around the screen with the mouse.
+At the top of the screen the monster attacks you.

-Press the left mouse button to fire the ducks.
+First he drops one sound.
+You must block this attack by recreating the exact same sound by clicking on the band with the same color

+Then he drops the first sound plus one more.
+You must block the two sounds.
+And so on up to nine sound attacks.

+At the end if you have replayed all the nine sounds, you win and are allowed to go to the next level.

 LICENSE: